mendresvon/Project-Portfolio/README.md

 # Project-Portfolio
-This is a git repository committed to storing the source code of notable projects built by Von Breznev A. Mendres
+This git repository is used to store source codes of projects by Von Breznev A. Mendres